 1.1.
-When aircraft are FANS equipped and RNP 4 certified, Oakland Oceanic controllers can apply Automatic Dependent Surveillance-Contract (ADS-C) separation rules between pairs of properly equipped aircraft.
-Smaller separation standards allow aircraft to operate at more efficient routes and altitudes.
+Currently in the Oakland Oceanic Flight Information Region (FIR), approximately 57 percent of the flights are FANS equipped.
+However, only around 44 percent of aircraft flight plan Required Navigation Performance 4 (RNP 4) equipage.
+When aircraft are FANS equipped and RNP 4 certified, Oakland Oceanic controllers can apply Automatic Dependent Surveillance - Contract (ADS-C) separation rules between pairs of like equipped aircraft.
+Smaller separation standards allow aircraft to operate at more fuel efficient routes and altitudes.
 This paper focuses on extra fuel burn due to denied requests because of lack of aircraft FANS and RNP 4 equipage.